 PCA also provides opportunities to socialize at arranged outings at parks, restaurants, and an art studio.
 We plan to take more advantage of these opportunities to allow Cayden to meet other PCA students and get to know his teachers better.

-The best thing about PCA is that Cayden’s grandparents are also engaged as Learning Coaches.
-There is never a loss for conversation at dinner when the family reviews the day’s lessons.
-Cayden now leads the family Bible reading, and this has brought our family closer together."
+The best thing about PCA is that the whole family is involved in Cayden’s education.
+There is never a loss for conversation during family dinners.
+And Cayden now leads the family Bible reading.
+PCA has really brought our family closer together.”

 I think PCA is fun, especially when I can wear pajamas to class anytime I want!